-The Base DN is a combination of the domain component (dc) and the organizational unit (ou).
+- □ The Base DN is a combination of the domain component (dc) and the organizational unit (ou).
 The Base DN lets the device locate a server in a domain (dc) and find the Active Directory (ou).
 Specify the location of the Active Directory.
-In the Base DN column, specify the value ou=Users, ou=City, ou=Country, dc=server, dc=local. ☐ In the User name attribute column, enter the value userPrincipalName to specify the attribute under which the server administrator lists the users.
-The device uses a CA certificate to verify the server. □ When the certificate is located on your PC or on a network drive, drag and drop the certificate onto the 📤 area.
-As an alternative, click in the area to select the certificate. $\ \square$ To transfer the CA certificate onto the device, click the Start button. $\square$ To add a table row, click the $ ightharpoonup$ button. ☐ To specify a description, enter the value Primary AD Server in the Description column. ☐ To specify the server name and domain of the primary server, in the Address column, enter the value local.server.
-The primary server uses the TCP port 389 for communication which is the Destination TCP port default value. ☐ The primary server uses TLS for encrypting communication and a CA certificate for server validation.
-In the Connection security column, specify the value startTLS. $\ \square$ To activate the table row, mark the checkbox in the Active column.
-Using the information received from the Backup server administrator, add and activate another table row, then specify the settings in the corresponding columns. ☐ Open the Device Security > LDAP > Role Mapping dialog. $\square$ To add a table row, click the $igoplus{f +}$ button.
+In the Base DN column, specify the value ou=Users,ou=City,ou=Country,dc=server,dc=local. - □ In the User name attribute column, enter the value userPrincipalName to specify the attribute under which the server administrator lists the users.

+The device uses a digital certificate to verify the identity of the server.

+- When the file is located on your PC or on a network drive, drag and drop it onto the area.
+As an alternative, click in the area to select the file. - $\hfill\square$ To transfer the file to the device, click the Start button. - \Box To add a table row, click the \blacksquare button. - □ To specify a description, enter the value Primary AD Server in the Description column. - □ To specify the server name and domain of the primary server, in the Address column, enter the value local.server. - □ The primary server uses the TCP port 389 for communication which is the Destination TCP port default value. - □ The primary server uses TLS for encrypting communication and a digital certificate for server validation.
+In the Connection security column, specify the value startTLS. - □ To activate the table row, mark the checkbox in the Active column. - □ Using the information received from the Backup server administrator, add and activate another table row, then specify the settings in the corresponding columns. - □ Open the Device Security > LDAP > Role Mapping dialog. - \Box To add a table row, click the $\overset{\blacksquare}{+}$ button.

 When a user logs into the device management, with LDAP set up and enabled, the device searches the Active Directory for the login credentials of the user.
 If the device finds the user name and the password is correct, then the device searches for the value specified in the Type column.
-If the device finds the attribute and the text in the Parameter column matches the text in the Active Directory , then the device lets the user log into the device management with the assigned permission level.
-When the value attribute is specified in the Type column, specify the value in the Parameter column in the following form: attributeName=attributeValue. $\Box$ In the Role column, enter the value operator to specify the access role. □ To activate the table row, mark the checkbox in the Active column. □ Click the button.
-The dialog displays the Create window.
+If the device finds the attribute and the text in the Parameter column matches the text in the Active Directory, then the device lets the user log into the device management with the assigned permission level.
+When the value attribute is specified in the Type column, specify the value in the Parameter column in the following form: attributeName=attributeValue.

+- $\hfill\square$ In the Role column, enter the value operator to specify the access role. - $\hfill\square$ To activate the table row, mark the checkbox in the Active column. - \Box Click the $\overset{\blacksquare}{+}$ button.

 Enter the values received from the server administrator for the access role administrator.
-To activate the table row, mark the checkbox in the Active column. ☐ Open the Device Security &gt; LDAP &gt; Configuration dialog. $\Box$ To enable the function, select the $On$ radio button in the Operation frame.
+To activate the table row, mark the checkbox in the Active column.

+- □ Open the Device Security > LDAP > Configuration dialog. - □ To enable the function, select the 0n radio button in the Operation frame.